DataFlexCode/cDbCjGridFilter/README.md

 The second combo will show the filter modes: equals, starts with, contains, greater than and less than.
-(In my view that's all the user will need, but if you feel defferently then the code is all here for you to tweak to your heart's content!)
+(In my view that's all the user will need, but if you feel differently then the code is all here for you to tweak to your heart's content!)

 The form will allow the entry of a value to compare selected the column